What happens when you refinance a car loan & tips to follow

 - Your car’s make, model, year, vehicle identification number (VIN) and mileage to evaluate your car’s worth

-- Your loan current balance, monthly payment and payoff amount to determine if you meet its minimum loan requirements
+- Your loan’s current balance, monthly payment and payoff amount to determine if you meet its minimum loan requirements

 In most instances, you’ll also need to have made at least six payments on the loan and have at least six months remaining on the loan term to refinance.
 Lenders also have minimum and maximum balance thresholds to be eligible for refinancing — typically between $3,000 and $50,000.

-Furthermore, the car should be no more than 10 years old — some lenders limit the maximum age to 8 — and the mileage should not exceed 100,000 or 150,000.
+Furthermore, the car should be no more than 10 years old — some lenders limit the maximum age to 8 — and the mileage should not exceed 100,000 or 150,000, depending on the lender.